IBM/community-automation/ansible/request-ocp4-logging-fyre-play/README.md

 ## Requirements

+  - A running fyre OCP+Beta cluster
+    - Master nodes must have 8CPU / 16GMEM.
+See file examples/examplefyreAPIjson.
-  - A running fyre OCP+Beta cluster (16CPU/32GMem) with 3 workers that have an additional disk on each worker of at least 300G for elasticsearch PVC creation.
+    - Three Workers (16CPU/32GMem) that have an additional disk on each worker of at least 300G for elasticsearch PVC creation.
 (You must use the request-ocp-fyre-play or the OCP+Beta API https://w3.ibm.com/w3publisher/fyre/ocp/ocp-apis to create clusters with additional disks to meet this requirement ).
 See API example file examples/examplefyreAPIjson.
   - Ansible 2.9 or later installed with python3.
   - oc client installed.
   - oc login to OCP cluster performed.